-- you play an Espionage: [your affiliation] on Federation card on the mission (e.g., Espionage: Klingon on Federation allows your [Klg] Away Team to attempt the mission): or - you have Selok in your Away Team; or an objective specifically allows you to attempt it (e.g., HQ: Secure Homeworld allows your [Fed] Away Team to attempt it); - a card allows you to add your affiliation icon to the mission (e.g., Bribery adds a [Fer] icon which allows your [Fer] Away Team to attempt it) - Establish Gateway Revised text: Seeds or plays on table.
-Target a space mission with a point box, if not yet scouted.
-Your Borg may scout that location.
-After scouting complete, if you have Borg at that location, you may probe ... - Establish Tractor Lock A cloaked or phased ship may not be targeted with this objective.
-Phasing an already-targeted ship breaks the tractor lock and discards the objective; cloaking an already-targeted ship does not.
-See cloaking and phasing.
+- you play an Espionage: [your affiliation] on Federation card on the mission (e.g. Espionage: Klingon on Federation allows your [Klg] Away Team to attempt the mission); or - you have Selok in your Away Team; or - an objective specifically allows you to attempt it (e.g., HQ: Secure Homeworld allows your a card allows you to add your affiliation icon to the mission (e.g., Bribery adds a [Fer] icon which allows your [Fer] Away Team to attempt it).